aaronlws95/aaronlws95.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
  -->

  Hello there, I am Aaron Low.
+I am currently a PhD student under the supervision of [Tae-Kyun Kim](https://sites.google.com/view/tkkim/) and [Chen Change Loy](http://personal.ie.cuhk.edu.hk/~ccloy/).
+I am also a member of the [Imperial Computer Vision & Learning Lab](https://labicvl.github.io/).
+My research interests include Computer Vision and Machine Learning.